mike632t/x11-calc/README.md

 <a id="issues"></a>
 ### Known Issues <sup><sup>[Back to Top](#top)</sup></sup>

-#### General issues
+#### General

 - A 24 bit colour display is required.
-- Keyboard shortcuts are not available on all systems.
+- Keyboard shortcuts are only available on UNIX like systems.
 - For best results you need to have the X windows core fonts installed.
 - Parallel make only works on Linux, NetBSD and FreeBSD.

+##### HP 67

+- Has continuous memory by default.
+Use the '--reset' option to disable it when starting the emulator.

 ##### HP 11C + HP 12C + HP 15C + HP 16C

 - Keyboard test is successful but these models do not pass the self-test.

-#### Wayland
+#### Wayland Issues

-- The application window should be a fixed size (this can be modified using '--zoom'), but Xwayland does not handle this correctly.
+- The application window should be a fixed size (this can be modified using '--zoom'), but Wayland does not allow applications to be a fixed size.

 #### VMS

-- Colour palette assumes a black and white display (simh with QVSS).
-If the system's  colour depth is different you must modify COLOUR_DEPTH to  match.
-  Note that the display will still only use two colours!
+- Colour palette assumes a black and white display.
+If the system's  colour depth is different you will have to modify COLOUR_DEPTH to match, however the display will still only use two colours.
   (You can modify x11-calc-colour.h and x11-calc.h to change `vms` to `oldvms` if you do have a 24-bit colour display).
 - Not all text is visible if not using 24-bit colour.
-- Not all key legends are shown as the font is missing some characters.
+- Not all key labels are shown as the DEC fonts are missing some characters.

 <a id="problems"></a>
 ### Problem Reports <sup><sup>[Back to Top](#top)</sup></sup>